Skip to main content

 Ever since he was a young child, Tyler Hurlimann was fascinated by medical science.

-“I remember being in 5th grade and learning about blood first time, including the complexity and level of integration that can occur at that level,” shares Hurlimann.
+“I remember being in 5th grade and learning about blood for the first time, including the complexity and level of integration that can occur at that level,” shares Hurlimann.
 “A liquid that was previously scary and associated with pain became something fascinating.
 It blew my mind.”

 Tyler Hurlimann and wife